Meet Our Staff

-Lisa Ramsey, Business Manager
+Lisa Ramsey, Operations Manager

 Lisa’s experience in administration in both post-secondary education and small businesses make her the ideal business manager for our dynamic community museum.
 As an avid sports enthusiast, coach, and referee, she is a true “team player” and Lisa’s enthusiasm and energy are a huge asset to our team’s development.

-Gwyneth Evans, Community Engagement Coordinator
+Gwyneth Evans, Research and Communications Coordinator

 Gwyn is not only our communications lead, she provides research expertise to both staff and the public.
 Gwyn is our social media maven on Facebook, Instagram, and Twitter.
 Through social media posts, articles in local media, and the GVMA newsletters, Gwyn engages the community in the fascinating history of the North Okanagan.
 She also works with visitors in the archives, providing true Community Engagement on every level.

-Barbara Bell, Archivist
+Barbara Bell, Head Archivist

 Barbara has been preserving, recording and championing Vernon’s history for four decades with the GVMA.
 She has a vast depth and breadth of knowledge about North Okanagan and is able to assist researchers in any number of topics with skill and tact.

 Marisa has a Master of Archival Studies from UBC and has recently relocated from the Lower Mainland.
 She brings a wealth of experience from working in such institutions as the Museum of Anthropology, the Vancouver Holocaust Education Centre, and the Residential School History and Dialogue Centre.